 A second half where things seemed to be going right for the Browns continued to do just that.
 Linebacker Joe Schobert picked off Darnold at the Jets' 37-yard line with 1:27 remaining.
 Cleveland was going to win, it could not be so, this looked impossible just a few short hours ago.
 There was only one problem, the Jets still had all three timeouts and forced the Browns to go three-and-out.
 Time for the defense to make one more stop, they did it once, there is no way they could do it again, right?
 Except on this night, they did on a 2nd and 12 from the Jets' 29-yard line as defensive back Terrance Mitchell picked off Darnold with 15 seconds left and the Browns were victorious.

 That folks is The Story of Baker Mayfield and his NFL debut.
 A story that nobody could have foreseen heading into the game.
 A story that Browns fans could potentially revel in for years to come as the day that turned their franchise around...alright maybe we are getting a little bit ahead of ourselves.
 But regardless, rejoice Cleveland, the Browns are victorious yet again.

 Browns 21, Jets 17

 Questions or comments?
-Follow @mtvhottakes on Instagram and Facebook to know when new stories are posted and for more information.
+Email [email protected] and follow @mtvhottakes on Instagram and Facebook to know when new stories are posted.